The Tenant Representation Process has become increasingly

-consuming requiring multiple steps to deliver the optimal solution in a changing market.
-Tenants must think strategically
+complex and time consuming requiring multiple steps to deliver the optimal solution in the ever changing market.
+Tenants

-Abstract – Review and summarize key business and legal issues in the existing lease to understand the rights and the
+Lease Abstract – Review and summarize burdens and benefits of the existing

 Invoice Review – Review landlord's invoicing to determine if the billing